Build It Yourself: A Guide to Paver Patio Construction

 Once the base is in place and properly compacted, you need to refine the surface grading.
 Maintaining the 1-in-50 slope (2%) that you established during the excavation phase, use a screed board to spread more crushed stone.
 Alternate screeding and compacting, you will slowly fill in minor low spots.

 For a screed board you can use a long, straight 2x4 or maybe the longest level you have hanging in your shop.
+6 feet is the shortest useful length for this.
+We generally use screed boards 8' to 12' in length.

 It is at this point, when you are so close to laying bricks that it is tempting to say "good enough".
 Please don't!
 Spend more time than you think you need to on final leveling.
 You want your base to be a perfectly even slope with no high spots or low spots.